Better People make Better Work and deliver Better Results.

 Classroom Training can be set up with a combination of learning against immediate application of the learning with case studies or using their own brands.
 The coaching sessions can be in team setting to help specific teams improve or one-on-one coaching programs with high potential managers and executives.

-My Training Experience includes Johnson & Johnson, Pfizer, TD Bank, 3M and the Ontario Lottery Group.
-I have also taught marketing at University of Toronto, York University and Guelph University.
+My Training Experience includes Johnson & Johnson, Sun Products, Pfizer Consumer, TD Bank, 3M and the Ontario Lottery Group.
+I have also taught marketing at Wilfrid Laurier University, the University of Toronto, York University and Guelph University.
 References can certainly be provided.
 I’m also available for speaker engagements and as a lead speaker at team off site meetings.